Martin Mayhew

-Martin Mayhew (born October 8, 1965) is an American football executive who is the general manager of the Washington Commanders of the National Football League (NFL).
-A former cornerback, Mayhew played college football at Florida State prior to being drafted by the Buffalo Bills in the tenth round of the 1988 NFL Draft.
-He sat out his rookie season due to a wrist injury and joined the Washington Redskins a year later, with whom he won Super Bowl XXVI with, and later played for the Tampa Bay Buccaneers before retiring following the 1996 season.
+Martin R. Mayhew (born October 8, 1965) is an American former professional football executive and cornerback of the National Football League (NFL).
+He played college football for the Florida State Seminoles prior to being selected by the Buffalo Bills in the 10th round of the 1988 NFL draft.
+Mayhew sat out his rookie season due to a wrist injury and joined the Washington Redskins a year later, with whom he won Super Bowl XXVI with, and later played for the Tampa Bay Buccaneers before retiring following the 1996 season.

-Following his playing career, he graduated from the Georgetown University Law Center with a Juris Doctor degree in 2000.
-He then worked as an administrator for the XFL before joining the Detroit Lions in 2001, where he worked as an assistant executive prior to being promoted to general manager in 2008.
-He remained in that role until 2015 and later had executive stints with the New York Giants and San Francisco 49ers in the late 2010s before joining Washington as their general manager in 2021.
+Following his playing career, Mayhew graduated with a Juris Doctor degree from the Georgetown University Law Center in 2000.
+He worked as an administrator for the XFL the same year before joining the Detroit Lions in 2001, where he worked as an assistant executive prior to being promoted to general manager (GM) in 2008.
+He remained in that role until 2015, later serving senior executive roles with the New York Giants, San Francisco 49ers, and Washington Commanders before retiring in 2025.

 Early life and college

-Mayhew was born on October 8, 1965 in Daytona Beach, Florida.
+Mayhew was born on October 8, 1965, in Daytona Beach, Florida.
 He attended Florida High School prior to enrolling a year early at Florida State University in 1983, where he played 33 career games at cornerback for the Florida State Seminoles football team opposite future Pro Football Hall of Famer Deion Sanders.
 He was also a member of their track and field team.
 He was named an Academic All-America in 1985 and was also included on the All-South Independent second-team.
 He graduated with a Bachelor of Science degree in business management in 1987.

 Professional career

 Player

-Mayhew was drafted by the Buffalo Bills in the tenth round (262nd overall) of the 1988 NFL Draft.
+Mayhew was drafted by the Buffalo Bills in the tenth round (262nd overall) of the 1988 NFL draft.
 He suffered a wrist injury during his rookie year and was placed on injured reserve before he could make any game appearances with them.
 He left in free agency the following year and signed with the Washington Redskins, where he started for them over the next four seasons including in their Super Bowl XXVI win at the end of the 1991 season.

 In 1993, he signed a four-year $5.5 million contract with the Tampa Bay Buccaneers.
 He was offered a new contract by them during the 1997 offseason but declined it and subsequently retired, citing the lack of competitive compensation, the recent birth of his child, and his desire to finish his law degree that he started while living in Washington.
 He finished his career playing in 118 games with 473 tackles, 21 interceptions, 4 forced fumbles, and a sack.